top of page

 Golden Circle

 WHY - Lighthouse Academy believes all individuals deserve an education centered on true principles that will prepare them to discover and lead their unique missions in life.
-Individuals and communities thrive when men, women, and children are learning and living their missions – enter to learn, go forth to serve.
+Individuals and communities thrive when men, women, and children are learning and living their missions.

 HOW - Lighthouse Academy provides member families with vision, support, opportunities, mentoring, and relationships necessary for pursuing an agency-based liberal arts education, also known as a Leadership Education or Thomas Jefferson Education, in a liber community setting.